saanuregh/discord.js-pagination/README.md

 # discord.js-pagination
 A simple utility to paginate discord embeds.
-Built on discord.js@^12.0.0 (master) but should work on older versions.
+Built on discord.js@^13.0.0, v12 support is available (see below) but is not supported.
 Compatible with MessageEmbeds, RichEmbeds (not tested).
 Pages are embeds.

 # Installation

+For discord.js@^13.0.0
 * `npm install @psibean/discord.js-pagination`

+For discord.js@^12.0.0 (not supported)
+* `npm install @psibean/discord.js-pagination@1.1.0`

+The usage between these is the same but they are not forward/backward compatible between discord.js v12 and v13.
 # Usage

 __Basic Bot Example__